 The luteal phase lasts for 11 to 17 days.
-The is 14 days.
+The

 Every woman’s menstrual cycle is different.
 Some women get their period at the same time each month.
 Others are more irregular.
 Some women bleed more heavily or for a longer number of days than others.